bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 Pretty tall order, right?

-No objectives, no key results.
-2022, here I come!
+No objectives, no key results.[^4] 2022, here I come!

 [^1]: Probably because I spent a good chunk of it enjoying my long overdue sabbatical from work.
 [^2]: Around that time I sold my last custom built desktop and I started to use docked laptops as a replacement for desktops.
 I was also using a mac mini at home for a while, but it's a desktop in name only.
 [^3]: See [this article]({% post_url 2021-12-19-building-emacs-from-source-with-pgtk %}).
+[^4]: Seems I was a lot more goal-driven [a couple of years ago](https://metaredux.com/posts/2019/12/31/reduce-summarize-year-2019.html).